 BREXIT implications for ODS and F-Gas contractors

-Important notice for individuals and companies certified by UK bodies to operate with Ozone Depleting Substances (ODS) and Fluorinated Gas (F Gas).
+The following is an important notice for individuals and companies certified by UK bodies to operate with Ozone Depleting Substances (ODS) and Fluorinated Gas (F Gas).

 If the UK leaves the EU without a deal, ODS and F-Gas certificates and training attestations awarded by a certification body in the UK will no longer be recognised within the remaining EU member states.
-The default date for the UK's exit from the EU is now 31 October 2019.

 Fluorinated greenhouse gases